ExcitedStates/KGS/README.md

 ## Usage

-Before running, its recommended to put the `kgs` executable and `kgs_prepare.py` script somewhere pointed to by the `PATH` environment variable.
+Before running, its recommended to put the executables and `kgs_prepare.py` script somewhere pointed to by the `PATH` environment variable.
 A number of options that affect e.g. motion-planning and collision detection can be passed, but a minimum working example is as